Ak9994/Test/README.md

 To run the project:

+Files:
+Deployment.yaml: File needed to create Docker image template.
+Dockerfile: Basic commands to setup an docker image.
+Jenkinsfile: jenkins pipeline script

+Execution:
-in Jenkins pipeline: add SCM and select Jenkinsfile and then save & apply
+Jenkins pipeline: add GIT repo and select Jenkinsfile and then save & apply.